Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Related Challenges

 \citet{FleisigAAB23} make several suggestions on how to improve the quality of datasets.
 Datasets should clarify the potential risks (e.g., toxicity \citep{GehmanGSC20a}) of the provided machine-generated text.
 With high-quality annotations, authors can measure or mitigate a diverse set of fairness-related harms, and identify the demographic groups of annotators \citep{FleisigAAB23}.
 In addition, datasets should account for annotator disagreement, providing individual annotators' judgments rather than a final score.
 Context-dependent harms can only be identified when the context is provided in the dataset (e.g., perceived author of text, application), and a diverse set of annotators can ensure that various demographic groups are represented.

 A key problem related to data scarcity concerns multilingual applications.
 Text generation works best for languages encountered frequently during pre-training.
-However, most text generation research takes place in the United States, followed by highly developed countries such as China, the United Kingdom, and India \citep{RamosMR23, AbdallaWRN23}.
+However, most text generation research takes place in the United States, followed by economically strong countries such as China, the United Kingdom, and India \citep{RamosMR23, AbdallaWRN23}.
 Thus, most research is performed on corresponding corpora, mostly in English or Chinese.
 Low-resource languages remain underexplored in machine-generated text, and multi-lingual models must be specifically trained to fit the niche \citep{ShahamHAS24}.

 To enhance a model's performance on scarce data like low-resource languages, researchers apply variations to the training process. \citet{ShahamHAS24} show that just 40 multilingual samples in an English tuning set improve multi-lingual instruction following.
 This also generalizes to unseen languages during fine-tuning, indicating that including two to four languages in the training set significantly improves cross-lingual generalization.
-Datasets should not be used repeatedly as a benchmark, as overfitting reduces its efficiency long term \citep{FleisigAAB23}.
+Datasets should not be used repeatedly as a benchmark, as overfitting reduces their efficiency long term \citep{FleisigAAB23}.
 Thus, there exists a constant need for new datasets.
 One example dataset is XWikiRef \citep{TaunkSPS23}, a Wikipedia summarization dataset on eight low-resource languages across five domains (i.e., books, films, politicians, sportsmen, and writers).
+We highlight the importance of data-efficient methodologies to improve the utility of text generation systems across languages, dialects, and sociolects.